 Therefore, the right-hand-drive became an unwritten rule in France.
 Nevertheless, an official keep-right rule was eventually introduced in Paris in 1794.

 Traffic in the 19th Century

-This is why to this very day, India, Australia, New Zealand and former British colonies in Africa, mainly East and Southern Africa, navigate left.
+This is why to this very day, India, Australia, New Zealand, and former British colonies in Africa, mainly East and Southern Africa, navigate left.
 Though Japan was never part of the British Empire, its traffic also goes to the left.
 However, it did not become a law until 1924.
-That is why all Japanese cars are originally built as a left-hand drive.
+That is why all Japanese cars are originally built as right-hand drives.

 In the New World, the early years of English colonisation of North America continued with the English driving customs and the colonies drove on the left.